parapluu/encore/CONTRIBUTING.md

 ### Respect conventions

-You might hate tabs in your source code.
-You might really, really hate them.
+You might love tabs in your source code.
+You might really, really love them.
 But if re submitting a pull request to a project that uses tabs, you're going have to suck it up and use them.

 Aside from coding style, projects might have more subtle conventions that it